 — Andres Duany, Duany Plater-Zyberk FAIA, CNU

-For all those who have endeavored to overcome the negative-thinking and pessimism that have too often plagued old industrial cities, Gene Bunnell’s book will be both an inspiration and a confidence-builder.
-Reading Transforming Providence will cause elected officials, private-sector leaders, non-profit organi-zations and citizens to recognize that creating a climate of cooperation is absolutely essential in order to revive a struggling city.
+Negative-thinking and pessimism have too often plagued old industrial cities.
+Bunnell’s book is both an inspiration and a confidence-builder.
+Reading Transforming Providence will cause elected officials, private-sector leaders, non-profit organizations and citizens to recognize that creating a climate of cooperation is absolutely essential in order to revive a struggling city.

 — John Mullin, Ph.D., FAICP, Emeritus Professor